PrasanthCYanamandala/MeddGGenius-Data-lakehouse-solution/README.md

 # 🏥 Modern Data Platform for MeddGGenius
 *A Cloud-Based Data Lakehouse Solution*

-This repository contains Group 2’s final project for the course **BUAN 6335.502 – Organizing for Business Analytics Platforms** at UT Dallas.
+This repository contains project for the course **Organizing for Business Analytics Platforms** at UT Dallas.
 The project proposes a comprehensive data lakehouse architecture for **MeddGGenius**, a regional healthcare provider aiming to modernize its data infrastructure using AWS cloud services.

 ## 💡 Problem Statement